scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-This is accomplished in compiled languges through nomral memory allocation and carefule byte counting:
+This is accomplished in compiled languages through normal memory allocation and careful byte counting:

 .. code-block:: C